Skip to Content

 April might be the middle of spring, and it may have been dry and sunny the last couple of years, but it’s still possible for rain, sunshine, (and more rarely snow) in a single day.
 It can also feel quite warm when the sun is shining and there’s no wind.
 Again, that’s why we always recommend bringing layers for a trip to Ireland, as you can easily put them on and remove them according to the weather.

-This is what I recommend you pack for Ireland in April:
+List of what to pack for Ireland in April

 1. The essentials